stovakk/Utah-School-of-Computing-de-St-Germain-spreadsheet-stovakk/README.md

 Date:      18-Jan-2023
 Course:    CS 3500, University of Utah, School of Computing GitHub ID: Stovakk
-Date:	   26-Jan-2023
+Date:	   2-Feb-2023
 Solution:  Spreadsheet
 Copyright: CS 3500 and Nate Stovak,

 The Solution is currently capable of evalutaing mathematical expressions and also testing them in many cases to make sure the evalutation method is correct.
+The mathematical expression can now also normalize and ask the user what variables are valid, along with throw exceptions at the time they happen as to not waste the user's time.
 Along with the capability to produce a dependency graph of associated cells when they are implemented

 Hours Estimated/Worked         Assignment                       Note
          9.5  /   10    - Assignment 1 - Formula Evaluator     Spent 5 hours fighting Git and Visual Studios
          7    /   8     - Assignment 2 - Dependency Graph      Spent 4 hours on project, 2 creating tests/debugging, 1 documentation
-         ?    /   10    - Assignment 3 - Formula
+         9    /   10    - Assignment 3 - Formula               Spent 1 hour reading, 4 coding, 4 testing/debugging

 No known bugs or deficiencies, stands on it's own.